 I’ve started relatively early making Tortillas from scratch.
 This was one of my best decisions, because Homemade Tortillas are so much more filling and delicious than the store-bought ones.
 Wheat Flour Tortillas are always a great idea, especially for a light, fresh and healthy dinner.
-I love to use the Tortillas for Falafel Wraps and Veggie Ball Wraps.
 These Wheat Flour Tortillas are really easy to make and it’s best to eat them fresh and still warm!

 I’ve used a combination of all-purpose flour and whole wheat flour, but can omit/sub the one or the other.
 100% whole wheat Tortillas are likely to need more water, just add more when you see that the dough stays crumbly.

-- In a mixing bowl add first the dry ingredients and mix.
+In a mixing bowl add the all-purpose flour, 1/3 cup of whole-wheat flour, active dry yeast and salt.
+Give it a quick mix.

-- Cover the bowl with a clean kitchen towel and let it rest in a warm place for about an hour.
-(I've put my bowl next to a heater)
+Cover the bowl with a clean kitchen towel and let it rest in a warm place for about an hour.

 - Punch the dough down, and cut it in 4 equal pieces.